GionLennon/SpotifyPlaylistImporter/README.md

 # SpotifyPlaylistImporter
-Import all Songs of a Playlist into your Favorite Songs in Spotify.
+Import all songs of a playlist ordered, into your favorite songs in Spotify.
+The script starts with the latest added song first.
+Because Spotify randomizes songs when multiple songs get added to the favourites simultaniously the script waits 1s after every song.

 ## Dependencies
 ### Python